Boris Johnson threatens a no-deal Brexit as Britain and France fight over fish

 He may be posturing — trying to project a tough stance for the benefit of E.U. negotiators or his domestic audience.
-A clue: He ignored a self-imposed deadline this past week and declined to walk away from talks altogether.

 But as they try to sort out what happens after a Brexit transition period expires in December, Britain and the E.U. really do seem at an impasse over fish.

 Johnson complained: “They want the continued ability to control our legislative freedom, our fisheries, in a way that is obviously unacceptable to an independent country.”